unidentifieddeveloper/blaze/README.md

    Defaults to *5000*.
  - `--dump-mappings` - specify this flag to dump the index mappings instead of the source.

+#### Authentication

+To use HTTP Basic authentication you need to pass the following options. *Note* that passing a password on the command line will put it in your terminal history, so please use with care.

+ - `--auth=basic` - enable HTTP Basic authentication.
+ - `--basic-username=foo` - the username.
+ - `--basic-password=bar` - the password.

 ## Building from source